lyeh1234/bike-app-capstone-project/README.md

 Project Overview:

 Project consists of two folders - Frontend (React) and Backend (Python-Flask & Google Cloud Datastore)\
-ReadMe instructions are for the Frontend
+Note - ReadMe instructions are for the Frontend portion of the project

 # Getting Started with Create React App